shammah124/alx-pre_course/README.md

-My first readme in this folder
+My first readme in this folder.
 Updated from GitHub